xun-project/ultranotei-core/Doc/INTEGRATION_ROADMAP.md

 - 🟢 Completed

 ### Current Phase Status
-- Phase 1: 🔴 Not Started
+- Phase 1: 🟢 Completed
-- Phase 2: 🔴 Not Started
+- Phase 2: 🟡 In Progress (50% Complete)
 - Phase 3: 🔴 Not Started
 - Phase 4: 🔴 Not Started
 - Phase 5: 🔴 Not Started